zabojad/haxe-react-native-stack/docs/rnnavigation.md

 ---
 # Navigation

+Navigation is a common hassle with React Native.
+We've decided to propose and document the use of a chosen navigation library right from the very first version of the stack.

 *This part of the documentation assumes that you are already familiar with [React Native Navigation](https://github.com/haxe-react/react-native-navigation){:target="_blank"}..
 If not, please take some time to learn about it on the [official React Native Navigation documentation](https://wix.github.io/react-native-navigation/#/){:target="_blank"}.*

 ## Version of React native navigation supported in the stack